 - Push-button is stuck

-Whatever the reason is for changing the push button flush valve, this guide will help you through the simple process on how to change a push-button flush valve.
+Whatever the reason is for changing the push-button flush valve, this guide will help you through the simple process of how to change a push-button flush valve.

 Tools And Materials Required

 - Close couple kit

 - Fibre washer